ajozz13/IBCPost/README.md

 To Compile
 ----------
-Use the ant build script: ant install [clean|compile] This command creates a distribution directory (dist) with a copy of the Jar and a run shell script.
+Use the ant build script: ant install [clean|compile].
+This command creates a distribution directory (dist) with a copy of the Jar and a run shell script.
 For questions or inquiries please email us directly at it@ibcinc.com.